Network Tracing¶

 Non-nesting invariant (Decision 6)¶

 Connection scopes do not nest.
-Only the outermost BeginConnection emits and resets writer state; nested ones are absorbed as no-ops and logged once via LogMicromegasNet with the inner/outer (name, direction) pair.
+Only the outermost BeginConnection emits and resets writer state; nested ones are classified at Begin time and recorded on a per-scope EScopeKind stack so the matching End knows exactly what bookkeeping it owns.
+The classification:

-- Instrument so scopes don't overlap naturally (one per replication entry point).
+- Instrument so scopes don't overlap naturally (one per replication entry point) — this remains the goal.

 - For paths that process packets/bunches but shouldn't contribute to attribution (demo, replay), use